- Unit Question - What can geography and the past tell us about today?

 - Final Assessment – The Continents Showcase (see 6th Grade Showcase tab) & Unit 1 Exam - Ancient Mesopotamia Test

-Read p.
-2-15 in your new My World History: Early Ages textbook and answer the Learning Geography & Human Geography questions in your COMP books:
+Use the Learning Geography Resources and/or read p.
+2-15 in your new My World History: Early Ages textbook and answer the Learning Geography & Human Geography questions:

 - How do people organize time?

 - How do historians and archeologists decide events important enough to be considered history or to be added in a timeline?

 - What is a primary source?
 Give an example.